17 Best Things to Do in St. George for First-Time Visitors in 2024

 This reservoir is a favorite among boaters and anglers, offering some of the warmest waters and a mild winter climate.

-Beyond fishing and boating, visitors can camp, hike, and take in the stunning landscapes surrounding the area.
+Alongside fishing and boating, visitors can camp, hike, and take in the stunning surroundings of the area.

 With a maximum depth of 120 feet, the reservoir is stocked with rainbow trout, bullhead catfish, crappie, largemouth bass, and bluegill, making it a prime spot for fishing enthusiasts.